versehe/AB_Testing_Notebook/Statistical Inference/03. Confidence Interval/README.md

 Law of Large Number(LLN) says the sample mean is consistent to the population mean if you repeat the experiment infinite times.
 So does sample variance and sample std.

 ### Central Limit Theorem
-Central Limit Theorem(CLT) states that as sample size increase, the ```average``` of an random variable roughly becomes standard normal.
+Central Limit Theorem(CLT) states that the distribution of ```sample means``` approximates a normal distribution as the sample size becomes larger, regardless of the population distribution shape.

 For example, we have a normal distribution Z ~ N(u,σ<sup>2</sup>).
 As we know, the expected value x̅ of an mean distribution is still the population mean u, and we call the standard deviation of this mean distribution as standard error SQRT(σ2/n).
 When sample size n is large enough, then variance will become very small.
 This normal distribution Z ~ N(u,σ<sup>2</sup>/n) becomes close enough to standard normal distribution Z  ~ N(0,1).